Barry Dixon

 Barry Darr Dixon (born 1959) is an American interior designer based in Warrenton, Virginia.
-He is founder and president of Barry Dixon, Inc., formed in 1995, which specializes in high-end residential and commercial interiors.
+He is the founder and president of Barry Dixon, Inc., formed in 1995, which specializes in high-end residential and commercial interiors.
 He is known for blending Southern style with global influences.

 Early life and education

 Barry Dixon was born in 1959 in Memphis, Tennessee.
 His parents were both avid art collectors.
 His mother was a designer.
 His father's work as a metallurgist for an international company moved his family to exotic locales including India, Pakistan, Korea, New Caledonia and South Africa, where he graduated from high school.
 The global influences of his childhood travels are reflected in his design aesthetic.
 He earned a Bachelor of Fine Arts in Art History and Design from the University of Mississippi in 1982.